top of page

 Pre-Conference Institutes

-La Cosecha Pre-Conference Institutes respond to specific topics and needs of DLE classrooms and programs.
-These one-day intensive institutes permit time for professional engagement and exploration of a particular topic/need.
+La Cosecha Pre-Conference Institutes respond to specific topics and needs of dual language education classrooms and programs.
+These intensive institutes permit time for professional engagement and exploration of a particular topic/need.
 These institutes will take place in-person ONLY, and due to the level of interaction in each institute, space is limited.

 Pre-conference institute fees are IN ADDITION to the regular La Cosecha conference registration.
 If you are registered and want to add to your registration email accounting@dlenm.org.

 You can also register for a Pre-Conference Institute as a stand-alone event.
-More information coming soon!
+CLICK HERE to register now!

 Tuesday, November 12, 2024